PlantUML uses Graphviz/DOT

 - Users have to install DOT on their system, in addition of Java.

 - PlantUML is not fully portable.

 Another way of using DOT would be to use it as a library, and to link it with PlantUML using JNI (Java Native Interface) but that would not be perfect thought.

 If a Java version of Graphviz/DOT would exist, this would allow to greatly simplify the installation and the use of PlantUML.
 So we have started a port from C to Java of GraphViz/DOT source code: see Smetana project

 Smetana code has been integrated into PlantUML, so you can use the

+(the internal Java port of GraphViz/Dot embedded in PlantUML sources) instead of the regular dot process.
 The key point is that this image has been generated without launching Graphviz/DOT!

 option to specify the pragma, rather than putting it in the puml file:

 for other alternatives to graphviz-dot